 Converting Strings to Integers in Python

-Converting a string to an integer is one of the operations you will perform most often in Python — and it is also one of the easiest to get subtly wrong.
-This guide covers every aspect of the conversion: the mechanics of int(), base conversions, validation strategies, error handling, the security-driven digit limit introduced in Python 3.11, and the cases where a safer alternative like ast.literal_eval() is worth reaching for.
+Converting a string to an integer is one of the operations you will perform most often in Python — and also one of the easiest to get subtly wrong.
+This Python tutorial covers every aspect of the conversion: the mechanics of int(), base conversions, validation strategies, error handling, the security-driven digit limit introduced in Python 3.11, and the cases where a safer alternative like ast.literal_eval() is worth reaching for.

 Python is a strongly typed language.
 That means you cannot treat a string and an integer as interchangeable, even when the string contains nothing but digits.
 The value "42" and the value 42 are fundamentally different objects: one is a sequence of characters, the other is a numeric type that supports arithmetic.
 Conversion bridges that gap, and understanding exactly what happens during conversion will save you from bugs that can be surprisingly hard to trace.